Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Applications to the planar Cremona groups

 \section{Applications to the planar Cremona groups}

-In this section, we present two applications of the Sarkisov program and the classification of Sarkisov links: the existence of explicit quotients of the planar Cremona group and its connected smooth algebraic subgroups.
+In this section, we present three applications of the Sarkisov program and the classification of Sarkisov links: the existence of explicit quotients of the planar Cremona group, the classification of its connected smooth algebraic subgroups and the generation by involutions.